MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_whereiswebpart.md

 - Get-started-with-OneDrive.aspx
 - Get-started-with-SPO.aspx

 For each page, the Web part is configured differently to show the categories, subcategories, playlists or asset designed to support the intent of the page.
-The Custom Learning web part, as we’ll show you in later sections, can be added to just about any SharePoint page and filtered to show specific all categories, or subcategories, playlists, or just assets.
+The learning pathways web part, as we’ll show you in later sections, can be added to just about any SharePoint page and filtered to show specific all categories, or subcategories, playlists, or just assets.
 Let's take a look.

 ## View Microsoft Teams playlists

 Here’s an example of the **Get Started with Microsoft Teams** page with the Web part filtered to show the learning playlists for Teams.

-- From the Custom Learning Home page, select **Get started with Microsoft Teams**.
+- From the learning pathways Home page, select **Get started with Microsoft Teams**.

 ![cg-whereiswp-teams.png](media/cg-whereiswp-teams.png)

-- Click the **Home** menu on the Custom Learning site menu to return to the site Home page.
+- Click the **Home** menu on the learning pathways site menu to return to the site Home page.

 ![cg-homebtnmenu.png](media/cg-homebtnmenu.png)